Lighthouses of Guinea

 Wharf No. 12

 Date unknown.
-Active; focal plane about 10 m (33 ft); green flash every 3 s.
-6 m (20 ft) concrete tower.
-No photo available but Google has an indistinct satellite view.
+Active; focal plane about 12 m (39 ft); green flash every 3 s.
+8 m (26 ft) round cylindrical concrete tower, upper 2/3 painted green.
+A photo is below right and Google has an indistinct satellite view.
 This light and the next one frame the entrance to the harbor, between the waterfront and the breakwater.
 Located at the southwestern tip of the peninsula.
 Site and tower closed.
 Admiralty D3094.5; NGA 24638.

 Dique de la Prudente

 Date unknown.
 Active; focal plane 13 m (43 ft); six very quick white flashes followed by one long white flash every 10 s.
 11 m (36 ft) square cylindrical skeletal tower.
 The center of the tower is surrounded by a hexagonal vertically slatted daymark, the upper part painted yellow and lower part black.
-No photo available and Bing has only an indistinct satellite view.
+No photo available but Google has a satellite view.
 Located at the end of the breakwater of Conakry, about 1 km (0.6 mi) northwest of the Boulbinet lighthouse.
 Accessible only by boat.
 Site status unknown.
 Admiralty D3094; NGA 24640.

 Île Tamara

 1906.
 Active; focal plane 95 m (311 ft); white flash every 5 s.
 Approx. 10 m (33 ft) masonry tower with lantern and gallery.
 Lighthouse painted white, lantern and gallery red.
-Nataliya Dorokhova's 2021 photo is at the top of this page, Tom Davis has a 2021 photo, Pipo Rivera has a 2023 drone view, the French Navy posted a 2008 photo, Huelse has a historic postcard view, and a Google satellite view shows the station.
-A 2022 photo and a 2024 photo show visitors on the gallery; although the lighthouses appears in poor condition there is a modern LED optic inside the lantern.
-The lighthouse is built cleverly atop a giant boulder; the boulder and tower together must be at least 25 m (82 ft) in height.
+Nataliya Dorokhova's 2021 photo is at the top of this page, Tom Davis has a 2019 photo, has a 2018 closeup, the French Navy posted a 2008 photo, Huelse has a historic postcard view, and a Google satellite view shows the station.
+Several recent photos (no longer online) showed visitors on the gallery.
+Although the lighthouses appears in poor condition there is a modern LED optic inside the lantern.
+The lighthouse is built cleverly atop a giant boulder, the lava plug of an extinct volcano; the boulder and tower together must be at least 25 m (82 ft) in height.
 This was intended as the landfall light for Conakry, and the light has a listed range of 48 km (30 mi).
 Murray Crawford reports that the light was operating in August 2012. Île Tamara is the outermost island of the Îles de Los, about 20 km (13 mi) southwest of Conakry.
 The islands were a British possession from 1818 to 1904, when Britain traded them for French concessions of fishing rights off Newfoundland and Labrador.
 Arranged in a circle, the islands are the caldera rim of a long-dead volcano.
 Located on a steep bluff on the southwest side of the island.
 Accessible only by boat.
 Site apparently open, tower status unknown.
 ARLHS GUN-003; Admiralty D3090; NGA 24620.

 Boké Region Lighthouses